Data Lake Definition

 Dragon1 Definition for Data Lake:

-A data lake is a governed storage repository architecture holding a large amount of raw data (i.e. data in its native format) that is only defined and structured upon usage.
+A data lake is a governed storage repository architecture that holds a large amount of raw data (i.e., data in its native format) that is only defined and structured upon usage.

 Let us define Data Lake

 Data lakes are in the news today.
-More and more IT Managers and Enterprise Architects make Data Lake a core part of the future architecture of the organization.
-Many people think that a data lake is just some kind of data warehouse.
-However, a data lake and a data warehouse are different things, although they have similarities.
+More and more IT managers and enterprise architects are making Data Lake a core part of the organization's future architecture.
+Many people think a data lake is just some kind of data warehouse.
+However, a data lake and a data warehouse are different, although they have similarities.

 Let us investigate the differences.